App code signing process in iOS and iPadOS

 After the iOS or iPadOS kernel has started, it controls which user processes and apps can be run.
-To ensure that all apps come from a known and approved source and haven’t been tampered with, iOS and iPadOS require that all executable code be signed using an Apple-issued certificate.
+To help ensure that all apps come from a known and approved source and haven’t been tampered with, iOS and iPadOS require that all executable code be signed using an Apple-issued certificate.
 Apps provided with the device, like Mail and Safari, are signed by Apple.
 Third-party apps must also be validated and signed using an Apple-issued certificate.
-Mandatory code signing extends the concept of chain of trust from the operating system to apps and prevents third-party apps from loading unsigned code resources or using self-modifying code.
+Mandatory code signing extends the concept of chain of trust from the operating system to apps and helps prevent third-party apps from loading unsigned code resources or using self-modifying code.

 How developers sign their apps

 Developers can sign their apps through certificate validation (through the Apple Developer Program).
 They can also embed frameworks inside their apps and have that code validated with an Apple-issued certificate (through a team identifier string).

 Certificate validation: To develop and install apps in iOS or iPadOS devices, developers must register with Apple and join the Apple Developer Program.
 The real-world identity of each developer, whether an individual or a business, is verified by Apple before their certificate is issued.
 This certificate allows developers to sign apps and submit them to the App Store for distribution.
 As a result, all apps in the App Store have been submitted by an identifiable person or organization, serving as a deterrent to the creation of malicious apps.
 They have also been reviewed by Apple to help ensure they generally operate as described and don’t contain obvious bugs or other notable problems.
 In addition to the technology already discussed, this curation process gives users confidence in the quality of the apps they buy.